🚀 RAG Pilot - A RAG Pipeline Tuning Tool

 Tune top_n for reranking

-Adjusts the number of top-ranked documents retrieved, optimizing the relevance of retrieved results.
+Adjusts the number of top-ranked documents returned after reranking, optimizing relevance and conciseness.

 These tuners help in optimizing document parsing, chunking strategies, reranking efficiency, and embedding selection for improved RAG performance.